spectralDNS/shenfun/docs/source/gettingstarted.rst

 This sets a Dirichlet boundary condition on both left and right hand side of the domain, with ``a`` and ``b`` being the values.
-The third option uses the location of the baundary, so here the domain is the standard reference domain (-1, 1).
+The third option uses the location of the boundary, so here the domain is the standard reference domain (-1, 1).
 Similarly, a pure Neumann space may be chosen using either::

     bc = {'left': {'N': a}, 'right': {'N': b}}